 Antonio Esteve, Ph.D. has served as a Director of the Company since May 2002.
 Dr. Esteve has been with Laboratorios del Dr. Esteve, S.A. ("Laboratorios Esteve") since 1984 and is currently a member of the Executive Committee of Laboratorios Esteve and Director of Scientific and Commercial Operations.
 He currently serves as an elected member of the Advisory Board for research and development of the Spanish Ministry of Science and Technology.
 From 1998 to 2001 he served as Chairman of the Advisory Committee on Trade and Economics of the International Federation of Pharmaceutical Manufacturers Association (IFPMA).
-Since 1986, Dr. Esteve has served as Professor at the Autonomous University of Barcelona, School of Pharmaceutical where he specialized in pharmaceutical marketing.
+Since 1986, Dr. Esteve has served as Professor at the Autonomous University of Barcelona, School of Pharmacy.
+In 1982, Dr. Esteve was employed by McNeil Pharmaceutical where he specialized in pharmaceutical marketing.
 Dr. Esteve holds a Ph.D. in Pharmaceutical Science and a degree in Pharmacy from the University of Barcelona, Faculty of Pharmacy.